-- 1. Setup the job during initialization.
-For example, create the temporary output directory for the job during the initialization of the job. - 2.
-Cleanup the job after the job completion.
+1. Setup the job during initialization.
+For example, create the temporary output directory for the job during the initialization of the job.
+The job client does the setup for the job.

+- 2. Cleanup the job after the job completion.
 For example, remove the temporary output directory after the job completion.
+A separate task does the cleanupJob at the end of the job.

 - 3. Setup the task temporary output.

 - 4. Check whether a task needs a commit.
 This is to avoid the commit procedure if a task does not need commit.

 - 5. Commit of the task output.

 - 6. Discard the task commit.